Mitigating the Impact of Noisy Edges on Graph-Based Algorithms via Adversarial Robustness Evaluation: Method

 \subsection{Adversarial Robustness Evaluation}

-In order to identify those with strong resilience, we need to evaluate the robustness of each data point to noisy edges. \cite{cheng2021spade} proposed that the adversarial robustness of a given machine learning model can be measured by examining the distortion between the manifolds of the input feature space and the output feature space, by leveraging the generalized Courant-Fischer theorem.
+In order to identify the nodes with strong resilience to noisy edges, we first evaluate the robustness of data points to noisy edges.

+Inspired by \cite{weng2018evaluating}, \cite{cheng2021spade} proposed that the adversarial robustness of a given machine learning model can be measured by examining the distortion between the manifolds of the input feature space and the output feature space, by leveraging the generalized Courant-Fischer theorem \cite{spielman2012spectral}.
 In this section, we employ this method to evaluate the robustness of each data point in the spectral clustering model.
 The specific steps are as follows:\\

-\begin{itemize} \item { Given data set $D$ with $N$ samples $x_1,...,x_N \in {R}^{d}$ and its number of clusters $k$, we first construct a $k$-NN graph $G_{\text{input}}$ to capture the data manifold in the original $d$-dimensional feature space.}\\ \item {We perform the spectral embedding step in the spectral clustering algorithm to map the data points from the original $d$-dimensional space into $k$-dimensional spectral space to obtain data set $U$ with the points in the embedded feature space.}\\ \item {We construct a $k$-NN graph $G_{\text{output}}$ to capture the data manifold in the embedded $k$-dimensional feature space.}\\
+\begin{itemize} \item { Given data set $D$ with $N$ samples $x_1,...,x_N \in {R}^{d}$ and its number of clusters $k$, we first construct a k-NN graph $G_{\text{input}}$ to capture the data manifold in the original $d$-dimensional feature space.}\\ \item {We perform the spectral embedding step in the spectral clustering algorithm to map the data points from the original $d$-dimensional space into $k$-dimensional spectral space to obtain data set $U$ with the points in the embedded feature space.}\\ \item {We construct a k-NN graph $G_{\text{output}}$ to capture the data manifold in the embedded $k$-dimensional feature space.}\\

-\item {Based on the generalized Courant-Fischer theorem, \cite{cheng2021spade} has further shown that the generalized eigenpairs of $L^+_{output} L_{input}$ can be used to estimate the robustness of each point, where $L^+_{output}$ denotes the Moore–Penrose pseudoinverse of the graph Laplacian of $G_{\text{output}}$ and $L_{input}$ denotes the graph Laplacian matrix of $G_{\text{input}}$.To this end, we construct the following eigensubspace matrix $\mathbf{V}_k \in \mathbb{R}^{N \times k}$:
+\item {Based on the generalized Courant-Fischer theorem \cite{spielman2012spectral}, \cite{cheng2021spade} has further shown that the generalized eigenpairs of $L^+_{output} L_{input}$ can be used to estimate the robustness of each point, where $L^+_{output}$ denotes the Moore–Penrose pseudoinverse of the graph Laplacian of $G_{\text{output}}$ and $L_{input}$ denotes the graph Laplacian matrix of $G_{\text{input}}$.
+To this end, we construct the following eigensubspace matrix $\mathbf{V}_k \in \mathbb{R}^{N \times k}$:

 where $\lambda_1, \lambda_2, \ldots, \lambda_k$ represent the first $k$ largest eigenvalues of $L^+_{output} L_{input}$ and $\mathbf{v}_1, \mathbf{v}_2, \ldots, \mathbf{v}_k$ are the corresponding eigenvectors.}\\